My History with Anger and How I Let Go of It, Part 2: The Damaging Effects of Anger

 Continue on to Part 3: Healing From My Anger, where I share the six steps I’m taking to let go of my latent anger and turn into an “angerless” person.

-This is part 2 of a 5-part series on anger where I share my history with anger, how to let go of anger, and how to deal with angry people.
+This is part 2 of a 5-part series on dealing with anger where I share my history with anger, how to let go of anger, and how to deal with angry people.